digitalme-my/NXLAuth-iOS/README.md

 ## Included Samples

-Sample apps that explore core AppAuth features are available for iOS and macOS, follow the instructions in [Examples/README.md](Examples/README.md) to get started.
+Sample apps that explore core NXLAuth features are available for iOS, follow the instructions in [Examples repo](https://github.com/nexlife/NXLAuth-iOS-example) to get started.